X

 Apply to Graduate deadlines are strictly followed.
 If you missed the deadline for any reason, it is the decision of your academic college or school to determine if you can file late.
 Contact your Graduation Analyst

-• EARLY Participation is not allowed at the University of Memphis.
+EARLY Participation is not allowed at the University of Memphis.
 All students must be approved for the current term in order to participate in the commencement ceremony.
 You cannot participate early for any reason.
 If you are not in your final required coursework for graduation, you are not eligible for graduation and thus not available to participate in Commencement.
 If you have questions about this, contact the Commencement Office.
-Academic Adviors cannot determine your right to participate early in the Commencement ceremonies.
+Academic Advisors cannot determine your right to participate early in the Commencement ceremonies.

-It is the applicant's responsibility to read comply with the information outlined in this Prequistes to Apply for Graduation.
-Failure to read, comply and understand will impact your graduation.
+It is the applicant's responsibility to read comply with the information outlined here.
+Failure to read, comply and understand will impact your graduation and participation in the commencement ceremony.